 A Quebec Acceptance Certificate (CAQ) authorizes temporary stay in the Province of Quebec.
 Not to be confused with a Quebec Selection Certificate (CSQ), which authorizes permanent stay in the province.

 Foreign nationals interested in attending a post-secondary institution in the province of Quebec have to complete an extra step compared to all other provinces and territories in Canada.
 If a foreign national wishes to study in Quebec for a period longer than 6 months, they must obtain a CAQ.
 Foreign nationals are only eligible to submit a study permit application after they have obtained a CAQ.
 But there is also some cases when a CAQ is not necessary.

 Below are the step-by-step instructions a foreign national may follow to obtain a certificat d’acceptation du Québec (CAQ):

-1 – Letter of Acceptance In order to apply for a CAQ, a foreign national must first demonstrate that they have been accepted into an program of study at a Designated Learning Institution (DLI) located in the province of Quebec.
+1 – Letter of Acceptance In order to apply for a CAQ, a foreign national must first demonstrate that they have been accepted into a program of study at a Designated Learning Institution (DLI) located in the province of Quebec.
 This is demonstrated through an acceptance letter, an official document issued by the institution attesting to the student’s acceptance into a study program.

 2 – CAQ Documents In order to prepare a CAQ application, a foreign national must first determine which documents are required.
 Document requirements vary significantly depending on an applicant’s personal situation and country of citizenship.
 Country-specific requirements are listed on the Immigration Quebec website.
-Be very careful to ensure that your application is complete, because any incorrect information or missing documents could result in the refusal of a CAQ, jeopardizing your chances of success.
+Be very careful to ensure that your application is complete because any incorrect information or missing documents could result in the refusal of a CAQ, jeopardizing your chances of success.

 3 – CAQ Application When a foreign national is ready to submit their CAQ, they can complete the application using the Immigration Quebec web portal.
-They must enter the required information and pay the application fees using a credit credit.
+They must enter the required information and pay the application fees using a credit.
 Once the payment is submitted, the foreign national must print the application, sign it, and mail it in hard copy to the Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI).
 Please note: Only original signatures are accepted on CAQ applications.
 Any application submitted without an original signature will be refused.

 When applying for a CAQ, an applicant must ensure that they meet all requirements outlined by the Quebec immigration agency, le Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI).
 The following are general requirements for staying in Quebec as an international student, though it should be noted that the exact requirements may vary from person to person.
 To obtain a CAQ for an educational program in Quebec, a foreign national must: